 To get the best coverage for file investigation, use the default frequency and versions settings to collect new file versions every 15 minutes and to never remove deleted files from archives.

 Cold storage is a temporary storage state for file archives after a user or device is deactivated in your Code42 environment.
 You can specify how long the archives are retained in cold storage before they are permanently deleted.
 Extending the cold storage duration preserves file archives for a longer period to ensure they are available for threat investigation.
 Keep in mind that users whose files are in archives in cold storage still consume subscriptions.

 Investigate suspicious file activity using the following Investigation options in the Code42 console:

 You can also use third-party tools in conjunction with Code42 to investigate suspicious file activity.

 User activity searches for users' security events detected by endpoint monitoring.
 Use this option when you want to view activity rather than receive notifications.
-You can see a trend of the user's activity over the last 60 days, providing a baseline of normal activity that helps you identify spikes in file movement that signal abnormal activity.
+You can see a trend of the user's activity over the last 60 days, providing a baseline of typical activity that helps you identify spikes in file movement that signal unusual activity.

 See User Activity and Activity Notifications reference for more information.

 Use the Export CSV feature to download data about users' file activity for analysis or archiving.